Theranos founder Elizabeth Holmes found guilty in landmark Silicon Valley fraud case

 Balwani, who faces a separate trial for the same charges in February, has denied the allegations.

-In cross examination, prosecutor Robert Leach pushed Holmes to admit that she was ultimately responsible for the company.
+In cross-examination, prosecutor Robert Leach pushed Holmes to admit that she was ultimately responsible for the company.

 “And you take responsibility for the company, is that your testimony?” he asked.